 Some women have all of these symptoms, while others have only a few.
 Some women get a period, while others do not.
 Some women struggle to get pregnant, while others have little issue here.
 Some women have clear, healthy skin, while others regularly deal with breakouts and rogue hairs.
 Some women are overweight or struggle to lose body fat, while others do not.

 There is no one-size-fits-all when it comes to PCOS symptoms, so why should nutrition for a woman with PCOS be approached that way?

 The nuances and varying types of PCOS are many, and this article would turn into a book if I tried to cover them all here.
-Because one of the most common concerns for women with PCOS is difficulty with weight loss, in this article I will focus on that, as well as nutrition specific to this condition.
-(You can keep up with me on my website for more info on PCOS, or let us know that you want more PCOS info here on GGS.)
+Because one of the most common concerns for women with PCOS is difficulty with weight loss, in this article I will focus on that as well as nutrition specific to this condition.

 A hallmark of PCOS is blood sugar control and insulin resistance, but with varying severity.
 Insulin resistance occurs when your cells do not immediately heed insulin’s message.
 This creates prolonged blood sugar elevations and excess insulin secretion, and can result in rebound low blood sugar after insulin’s signal finally gets through.

 A common mistake among women with PCOS is making the assumption that if they don’t “look the part” — meaning they are struggling with weight loss, have a mustache, and no period — then they do not have insulin resistance or blood sugar problems.

 Sadly, many doctors may say, “Well, you just don’t look like you have PCOS, so we’re not testing any further.”
 Coaches and trainers may say, “What do you mean you don’t tolerate all these carbs I’m telling you to eat for your training?
 You don’t look like you can possibly have insulin resistance.”